TabithaChelagat/Market_Research_Analysis/README.md

 *Summary of findings:*

-Women are passionate about 60% of the social issues identified in the data.
+Women show a stronger passion for social issues, accounting for 60% of the identified concerns in the data.

 ![image](https://github.com/user-attachments/assets/2ef3d1bd-7aee-4427-88a1-a0d2fe2fe84f)